afranken/gatling-stresstest/README.md

 **Configurable Parameters:**

 * `urilistcsv` => name of the CSV file to read the URIs from.
+Path must be relative to the configured "dataFolder".
 Default: "urilist.csv"

 ##HtmlpageSimulation
-Loads a HTML page, selects links with a CssSelector, and loops over the the URIs.
+Loads a HTML page, selects HTML Elements with a CssSelector, and loops over the the URIs found in the linkattribute.

 **Configurable Parameters:**

 * `htmlpage` => relative URI to select links from.
 Default: "schlagzeilen/"
-* `cssselector` => [Csselly](http://jodd.org/doc/csselly/) style CSS Selector to select the links with.
+* `cssselector` => [Csselly](http://jodd.org/doc/csselly/) style CSS Selector to select the HTML Elements with.
 Default: "div[class~=schlagzeilen-content] > a"
+* `linkattribute` => The attribute the links are taken from.
+Default: "href"

 ##SitemapSimulation
 Loads a Sitemap XML, selects links with a XPath, and loops over the URIs.